 Phil Schraeder is President and COO of GumGum, an artificial intelligence company with a focus on computer vision.
 Their mission is to unlock the value of visual content produced daily across diverse data sets.
 You can connect with Phil here.

-Learn more about Sponsorship and Advertising at Hashtag Sports 2018.
+Learn more about Sponsorship and Advertising at our annual innovation conference, Hashtag Sports.